magento/devdocs/guides/v2.0/ext-best-practices/admin-ui-ux/ext-best-practices_admin_FAQ.md

 ____

-#### How do I configure my module so that it appears in a specific place on the Admin panel?
+#### How do I configure my module so that it appears in a specific place on the Admin?

-Use the `<Module Directory>/etc/adminhtml/menu.xml` file to configure from where on the Admin panel your extension is accessible.
+Use the `<Module Directory>/etc/adminhtml/menu.xml` file to configure from where on the Admin your extension is accessible.